johnylemon/laravel-searchable/readme.md

 The `name` property points to `first_name` property, so it will be treated as `first_name` field.
 Of course `first_name` must be searchable.

-If you would like to use `name` field to be used as `first_name` field BUT without making `first_name` searchable, just use custom Ssearch class or anonymous function:
+If you would like to use `name` field to be used as `first_name` field BUT WITHOUT making `first_name` searchable, just use custom Search class or anonymous function:

 ```php